 The End of Playing Baseball as a Kid

 In the summer of 1959, the village team ruled that I was too old to play because my age was almost 15 and I had just finished my first year of high school.
 I was, however, permitted to umpire one of the Honey Creek village games.

 Playing baseball was fun and rewarding as a kid.
-It was my first real experience being on a team where practice, cooperation, and good sportsmanship were necessary for success.
+My first real experience was on a team where practice, cooperation, and good sportsmanship were necessary for success.